elhananby/fly_video_filtering/README.md

-# Fly Video Filtering
+# Fly Video Filtering and Annotation Tool

-This Python package processes a folder of fly videos to detect flies within specified frame ranges using OpenCV.
-It supports two detection methods: thresholding and background subtraction.
-The script outputs a CSV file listing videos where objects were detected in at least a specified percentage of frames.
+This project provides tools for filtering fly videos based on object detection and annotating the filtered videos.
+It consists of two main components:

+1. A video filtering tool that processes videos to detect fly movement
+2. An annotation tool with a graphical user interface for marking specific points on flies in the filtered videos

 ## Installation